Ameba-AIoT/ameba-rtos-pro2-doc/source/application_note/15_ISP.rst

-If the block type is rts_osd2_type_date, rts_osd2_type_time or rts_osd2_type_text, block format is always RGBA1111.If the block type is rts_osd2_type_pict, below all block format are supported.
+If the block type is rts_osd2_type_date, rts_osd2_type_time or rts_osd2_type_text, block format is always RGBA1111.If the block type is rts_osd2_type_pict, above all block format are supported.

 OSD API
 ~~~~~~~